 Recognising that we need help can feel daunting, confusing or even hopeless, so I offer a safe and supportive environment for you to talk.
 I invite you to bring your feelings and experiences to explore in a non-judgemental, confidential and compassionate space where you are free to be your true self, and together, we can work things out.

-With over 20 years of experience working in the therapeutic field, I undertook 3-years of rigorous training at the MSc level, qualifying with a diploma in Humanistic Psychotherapeutic Counselling from the Metanoia Institute in London.
-I am a registered member of the BACP (British Association for Counselling & Psychotherapy) and abide by their ethical framework and guidelines.
+With several years of experience working in the therapeutic field, I undertook 5-years of rigorous training accredited by UKCP (U.K. Council for Psychotherapy) at the Metanoia Institute in London.
+Upon graduation, I received an MSc in Humanistic Psychotherapy awarded by Middlesex University.
+I am also a registered member of the BACP (British Association for Counselling & Psychotherapy) and abide by their ethical framework and guidelines.

 It is essential to find the right therapist.
 That is why I offer a free initial 30-minute consultation.
 Following this, I provide short-term and open-ended weekly therapy either at my office in Hove or remotely online using Zoom.

 Therapy can help with many difficult life problems, including;

 There are times when we all experience anxiety.
 Maybe it is before a job interview, before travelling or an exam.
 Feelings may include a general sense of unease, worry, panic or fear.
 For some, sensations will be fleeting and mild, but they may be prolonged and intense for others, like a persistent nagging feeling of dread.

 Loss can bring up a range of difficult emotions that can be hard to manage, ranging from anger, sadness, loneliness, shock, guilt, and grief.
 Grief is an experience that touches us all at different times in our lives.

 Feelings of sadness, unhappiness or being generally fed up are all valid reasons for coming to therapy.
 But depression is more than feeling this way.
 Depression is an illness that often lasts for weeks, months or longer and can feel devastating.